barionleg/ANTs_wiki/Forward-and-inverse-warps-for-warping-images,-pointsets-and-Jacobians.md

 # Quick reference for applying ANTs warps

 Applying the deformations computed by ANTs require the user to specify the correct warps, and to specify them in the correct order.
+Getting this wrong can cause obvious or subtle errors in the output, depending on the size of the deformations.
 Common use cases are explained below.

 ## Terminology